DISCOVER THE MAGNIFICENT BEAUTY OF THIS VIBRANT, ECOLOGICAL PARADISE

-DAY 2 / NICOYA PENINSULA & CURÚ NATIONAL WILDLIFE REFUGE
+DAY 2 / NICOYA PENINSULA & CURÚ NATIONAL WILDLIFE REFUGE, COSTA RICA

 Today we will explore the Curú National Wildlife Refuge which is nestled at the southeast tip of the Nicoya Peninsula.
 From a gentle walk along the well established trails in the heart of the park, to a more challenging hike on the Finca de Monos trail - a prime Spider Monkey viewing area - there are several ways to explore this national treasure and its diverse wildlife.
 The refuge hosts one of the most beautiful beaches on the peninsula and has spearheaded many successful sustainable development programs from reintroducing the near extinct Spider Monkey, to the coral reef restoration project and migratory bird monitoring.
 The tangled mangroves of the shoreline and nearby islands are the ideal backdrop for kayaking, paddle boarding or snorkeling.